Assignment Writer

 Institutional/Organizational Abuse

-Prioritizing institutional needs over individual well-being, restricting personal freedom.
+Prioritizing institutional needs over individual well-being

 Self-Neglect